AI Workflows

 Without Pipelex

-❌ AI usage is technical, reflecting API
+❌ AI usage is technical, wrapping APIs

 With Pipelex

-✅ Agent creates workflow from natural language
+✅ Build workflows from natural language

-✅ Shared community pipelines are your building blocks
+✅ Shared pipelines are your building blocks

 Build Once, Run Anywhere